Boma (administrative division)

 A boma is a lowest-level administrative division, below payams, in South Sudan.
 Equivalent fifth-level divisions elsewhere are described as village, block or ward.
-As of 2009, South Sudan's 514 payams have an average of 4.2 bomas each.

 Bomas vary in size and typically contain many individual villages.
+In Bomas, authority is usually divided between the Boma administrators who are appointed by the government and the traditional chief appointed by a council of elders.
+As of 2009, South Sudan's 514 payams had an average of 4.2 bomas each.

+Etymology

-The term boma originated from the town of Boma in Jonglei, the first place captured by the Sudan People's Liberation Army at the start of its 1983 insurgency.
+The term Boma originated from the town of Boma in Jonglei State, the first place captured by the Sudan People's Liberation Army at the start of its 1983 insurgency.